rust-lang/book/src/ch15-06-reference-cycles.md

 values to never be 0.

 Thinking about the relationships another way, a parent node should own its
-children: if a parent node is dropped, its child nodes should be dropped as well.
-However, a child should not own its parent: if we drop a child node, the parent should still exist.
+children: If a parent node is dropped, its child nodes should be dropped as well.
+However, a child should not own its parent: If we drop a child node, the parent should still exist.
 This is a case for weak references!

-So instead of `Rc<T>`, we’ll make the type of `parent` use `Weak<T>`, specifically a `RefCell<Weak<Node>>`.
+So, instead of `Rc<T>`, we’ll make the type of `parent` use `Weak<T>`, specifically a `RefCell<Weak<Node>>`.
 Now our `Node` struct definition looks like this: